LaxarJS/grunt-init-laxar-widget/README.md

 _(Windows users, see [the documentation][grunt-init] for the correct destination directory path)_

 ## Usage

-At the command-line, cd into an empty directory, run this command and follow the prompts.
+At the command-line, cd into an empty directory (e.g. `my-app/widgets/my/brand-new-widget`), run this command and follow the prompts.

 ```
 grunt-init laxar-widget